sbb-design-systems/digital.sbb.ch/src/en/guidelines/guides/sap/sap.md

 order: 6
 ---

 The SAP guidelines are a work in progress.
 At the moment it consists of first informations for consistent SBB SAP applications.
-The foundation for this is the <sbb-link variant="inline" type="button" href="https://experience.sap.com/fiori-design/">SAP Fiori Design Concept</sbb-link>.
-Further information about this can also be found in the <sbb-link variant="inline" type="button" href="https://community.sap.com/topics/fiori">SAP Community</sbb-link>.{.lead}
+The foundation for this is the <sbb-link variant="inline" type="button" target="_blank" href="https://experience.sap.com/fiori-design/">SAP Fiori Design Concept</sbb-link>.
+Further information about this can also be found in the <sbb-link variant="inline" type="button" target="_blank" href="https://community.sap.com/topics/fiori">SAP Community</sbb-link>.{.lead}

 ## SBB Theme

 ### Introduction
-The basis to developing SBB SAP applications with consistent user experience forms the  <sbb-link variant="inline" type="button" href="https://experience.sap.com/fiori-design">SAP Fiori Design Concept</sbb-link>.
+The basis to developing SBB SAP applications with consistent user experience forms the  <sbb-link variant="inline" type="button" target="_blank" href="https://experience.sap.com/fiori-design">SAP Fiori Design Concept</sbb-link>.
 To comply with the guidelines of the SBB brand elements the "SBB Theme" has been defined with the SAP theme designer.{.lead}

 The SBB Theme with integrated SBB logo and modified colour values is available for internal applications on the SAP gateway and SAP cloud platform service «Cloud Foundry».
 Contact: <sbb-link variant="inline" type="button" href="mailto:slc@sbb.ch"> DSRV SAP TechOps</sbb-link>{.lead}